Who we are

-When you book me to shoot your wedding I will store your photos for 8 years following your wedding on an encrypted hard drive in my house.
+When you book me to shoot your wedding I will store your photos for 8 years following your wedding on an hard drive in my house and a cloud based back up with Backblaze.
 I live in a secure house with one of them 5 lever mortice doors and I’ve and my computer is password protected too and it's not my birthday date.

 Your name, address, contact information and wedding day details will be stored for 6 years following your wedding.
 This is so that I can send you your final images and a 1 year anniversary card.
 I retain your email address so that we can keep in touch to talk about albums and prints, if you want them.
 I will only send you marketing emails if you have signed up to them.
 I'm also obligded to keep records for 6 years for the big, scary HRMC people.

 If you leave a comment, the comment and its metadata are retained indefinitely.
 This is so we can recognise and approve any follow-up comments automatically instead of holding them in a moderation queue.

 What rights you have over your data